Losing hope in Venezuela

 Colin Freeman meets Yasin Abu Bakr the man behind what was probably the only Islamist coup ever to have been attempted in the Western hemisphere.
 In 1990 Jamaat al Muslimeen took the Prime Minister of Trinidad and Tobago hostage.

 Alastair Leithead discovers why the protection of elephants in Botswana is becoming an increasingly politicised issue.
 Should the meat of culled animals be turned into pet food?
+(Alastair's documentary “Botswana: Trouble in the Elephant Sanctuary” will be available on the BBC iPlayer from Sunday).

 Michelle Jana Chan meets the Bhutanese athlete Dorji Dema, and discovers that archery there can often involve raucous singing, lots of alcohol and hurling insults at opponents.